- Home

 Student Services

 It is the philosophy of Bucerius Law School, since its start in 2000, to provide our students with the highest level of administrative support possible.
 We do this so you can concentrate on the demanding curriculum, get to know your fellow students, enjoy and learn about Hamburg and simply make the most of your time here.
-Please "meet" some of the current students and alumni here to learn about their experience in Hamburg.
+Please "meet" some of the current students and alumni to learn about their experience in Hamburg.

 Open doors and open ears: the MLB Support Team

-After admission, you receive a package with detailed information on important things to think about prior to your arrival in Hamburg.
+After admission, you receive detailed information on important things to think about prior to your arrival in Hamburg.
 In the meantime, we are happy to answer any questions you may have about practical issues, such as accommodation and visa applications, as well as academic issues.
 We will remain your contact persons for any questions or problems you experience during your time at Bucerius Law School.

 Services A-Z